Venice, Florida: Rail and Air

+Venice Municipal Airport is located 2 mi from the central business district and is primarily used by chartered and private jets as well as small personal aircraft.

 Law enforcement

-Venice is patrolled by the Venice Police Department, Tom Mattmuller is the current Chief of Police.
-The small department has special units for bike patrols, traffic patrols, and boat patrols, amongst the normal police services provided.
-There are a total of 47 police officers that serve Venice.
+Venice is patrolled by the Venice Police Department.
+The department has special units for bike patrols, traffic patrols, and boat patrols.
+There are 76 members of the police department serving in three divisions: administration, patrol, and criminal investigations.